AdaCore/spark2014/docs/ug/en/source/manual_proof.rst

   Why3 for arbitrary complex properties, as described in :ref:`Manual Proof Using GNAT Studio`

+.. index:: manual proof; using the lemma library
+           lemma library; example of use

 .. _Manual Proof Using SPARK Lemma Library:

 Manual Proof Using SPARK Lemma Library